Chirag1994/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | B | ramen | 2 |
 | C | ramen | 3 |

+#### Analysis of Most Popular Item for Each Customer

+1. **Customer-Specific Preferences**:

+   - Customer A's most popular item is "ramen," with a total of 3 orders, indicating a preference for this menu item.
+   - Customer B has multiple most popular items, including "curry," "sushi," and "ramen," each with 2 orders, suggesting diverse preferences.
+   - Customer C's most popular item is also "ramen," with 3 orders, indicating a consistent preference for this menu item.

 ### 6. Which item was purchased first by the customer after they became a member?

 ```sql